-Depending on the weather, it can be extremely difficult for my two-wheel drive pickup to pull out of my father-in-law's steep driveway.
+Depending on the weather, it can be challenging for my two-wheel drive pickup to pull out of my father-in-law's steep driveway.
 In fact, even when the weather's fine, it can be a challenge.
-Because of the bushes that line the driveway and block the view, you can't get a good running start without risking a fiery collision with one of the cars or trucks that whiz down the narrow country road doing twice the legal limit.
-But chugging slowly up the 40 degree grade guarantees the truck's wheels will do nothing but spin and kick up rocks.
+Because of the bushes that line the entrance and block the view, you can't get a good running start without risking a fiery collision with one of the cars or trucks that whiz down the narrow country road doing twice the legal limit.
+But chugging slowly up the 40-degree grade guarantees the truck's wheels will do nothing but spin and kick up rocks.
 If there is any snow or ice, I park on the grassy shoulder just past the house, instead.
 The shoulder presents its own problems, however, especially when the ground is soft and wet, the way it was on Christmas day.
 More than once, I've nearly slid over the shoulder's edge into the gully.

 In other words, once you enter my father-in-law's world, there's no easy escape.